OddExtension5/kubernetes-lab-1/lab_instruction.md

    #### Let's Recap what we have done till now:

-   You've installed the requisite software
+   You've installed the requisite software.
-   You've tested and containerized the application You've started your local kubernetes cluster minikube.
+   You've tested and containerized the application.
+   You've started your local kubernetes cluster minikube.